navapbc/template-application-nextjs/README.md

 This is a template repository for a Next.js-based application.
 While this template should be opinionated in some ways in order to reduce setup overhead where possible, it should be application-agnostic, meaning that any type of Next.js application should be able to be created from this template.

+A template repository for common project infrastructure can be found [here](https://github.com/navapbc/template-infra).

 ## Contents

 This template includes setup for: